visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 Result of `run` is an array of objects with one object corresponds to an object in `weights` array parameter.
 Each object contains following values

-  * aggregationBuffer (Buffer) : Aggregated values per grid cell, aggregation is performed as per specified `operation`.
+  * `aggregationBuffer` (Buffer) : Aggregated values per grid cell, aggregation is performed as per specified `operation`.
 Size of the buffer is 4, with R, G and B channel corresponds to aggregated weights.
 When input `size` is < 3, G or B channels contain undefined values.
 A channel contains count of points aggregated into this cell.

-  * aggregationTexture (Texture, optional) : When aggregation is performed on GPU, contains above data as form of texture, useful for applications that want to consume the a texture instead of buffer.
+  * `aggregationTexture` (Texture) : When aggregation is performed on GPU, contains above data as form of texture, useful for applications that want to consume the texture instead of buffer.
 This value is `null` when aggregation is performed on CPU.

-  * minBuffer (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain min value of all aggregated grid cells.
+  * `minBuffer` (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain min value of all aggregated grid cells.
 When aggregation is performed on CPU, `minBuffer` is `null` but `minData` Array is returned with same data.
 This value is `null` when `needMinMax` is false.

-  * maxBuffer (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain max value of all aggregated grid cells.
+  * `maxBuffer` (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain max value of all aggregated grid cells.
 When aggregation is performed on CPU, `maxBuffer` is `null` but `maxData` Array is returned with same data.
 This value is `null` when `needMinMax` is false.

-  * minMaxBuffer (Buffer, optional) : Contains data for one pixel, with R channel contains min value of all aggregated grid cells and A channel contains max value of all aggregated grid cells.
+  * `minMaxBuffer` (Buffer, optional) : Contains data for one pixel, with R channel contains min value of all aggregated grid cells and A channel contains max value of all aggregated grid cells.
 When `combineMinMax` is `false` this value will be `null`.

-  Note: `minBuffer`, `maxBuffer` and `minMaxBuffer` are usually consumed by setting them as uniform buffer object or read by the CPU.
+  NOTE: `minBuffer`, `maxBuffer` and `minMaxBuffer` are usually consumed by setting them as uniform buffer object or read by the CPU.

+  NOTE: Aggregation result is always in `Buffer` objects to provide common API irrespective of whether aggregation is performed on CPU or GPU. `Texture` objects are provided when aggregation is done on GPU.

 ### Implementation

 #### weights aggregation

 Aggregator internally maintains one texture for each weights object and performs one aggregation loop for each weights object.
-One aggregation loop (involves setting up Framebuffer object and one draw).
+One aggregation loop (involves setting up `Framebuffer` object and one draw).
 Weight values are written into R, G and B channels and a value 1.0 into A channel for count. `blendEquation` is set to [`op`, `gl.SUM`], where `op` is `gl.SUM`, `gl.MIN` or `gl.MAX` based on user provided `operation` parameter.

 If `needMinMax` is set another aggregation loop is performed on above results, more details discussed below.

-Once aggregation is performed this data is asynchronously read into corresponding buffer before proceeding to the next weights object.
+Once aggregation is performed this data is asynchronously read into corresponding buffers before proceeding to the next weights object.

 #### MEAN operation